PathEngine home previous: Memory Trackingnext: Shape Validation

 Requirements

-The testbed included in this release requires Microsoft Windows, on x86 architecure, with DirectX 9 or greater installed.
+The testbed binaries included with the base SDK archive require Microsoft Windows, on x86 or x64 architecure, with DirectX 9 or greater installed.

 Starting the testbed